Fun With Amino Acids, Part Deux

 Amurican Beer

 I love American spirit and ingenuity; we’re the best in the world at working hard to be lazy.
-I say lazy, but I just mean we have a drive for convenience other countries don’t seem to prioritize like we do.
-Our ideas, wants, and needs(?) have driven the world economy since there’s been a world economy.
+I say lazy, but I mean we have a drive for convenience.
+Other countries don’t seem to prioritize that like we do.
+Our ideas, wants, and needs(?), have driven the world economy since there’s been a world economy.
 Capitalism is great and everything but sometimes there’s a fizzy, flavorless price to pay.

 Why cans?

-Back in the sixties we started thinking; ‘Screw flavor, I want my beer to come in something I can crush on my head.’
+Back in the sixties we started thinking; ‘Screw flavor, I want my beer to come in something I can crush on my head.
 (No, I cannot crush a can on my head, but I think it’s cool when people do).
-Obviously that’s not the reason, but interestingly enough, canning was cheaper than bottling and it afforded more real estate for labels and slogans.
+Obviously that’s not the reason, but interestingly, canning was cheaper than bottling, and it afforded more real estate for labels and slogans.
 As far as quality goes and the taste difference between cans and bottles, it just depends on how old the beer is.
-Most breweries that can their beer don’t produce a delicious product anyways, so being in a can doesn’t matter a whole lot, especially if it’s only been on the shelf for a short time.
-Canned beer has given us a uniquely American product that made beer cheaper, safer, more convenient and more marketable.
-Granted, taste is diminished and can be straight up funky, but we’ll gladly make a small sacrifice for taste if it means we can consume it with ease anywhere we want to take it, and for less moolah.
+Most breweries that can their beer, don’t produce a delicious product.
+So being in a can doesn’t matter a whole lot, especially if it’s only been on the shelf for a short time.
+Canned beer has given us a uniquely American product.
+One that made beer cheaper, safer, more convenient and more marketable.
+Granted, taste is diminished and can be straight up funky.
+But we’ll gladly make a small sacrifice for taste if it means we can consume it with ease anywhere, and for less moolah.

 Home brew